Voices and instruments in a rural setting at the foot of the Potence d'Allègre

 Driven by a team of passionate volunteers, the Les Trois Chaises Festival is fully integrated into the cultural life of the Haute-Loire region and the Livradois-Forez.
 By offering five concerts over three days, including some free access events, the festival contributes to the summer animation of Allègre and enhances the reputation of this village of character, listed among the most picturesque in Auvergne.
 Booking is highly recommended for evening concerts, as the growing attendance testifies to the success of this event, which has become a must-attend for lovers of quality rural music.

-The Les Trois Chaises Festival returns for its 12th edition from Friday, July 31st to Sunday, August 2nd, 2026.
-The first weekend of August will once again be an opportunity to celebrate voices and instruments in the enchanting setting of Allègre, a village of character perched at 1,050 meters above sea level at the foot of the Potence and Mont Bar.
+The Les Trois Chaises Festival returns for its 12th edition from Friday, July 31 to Sunday, August 2, 2026.
+The first weekend of August will once again be an opportunity to celebrate voices and instruments in the enchanting setting of Allègre, a village of character perched at an altitude of 1,050 meters at the foot of La Potence and Mont Bar.

 The festival takes place every year on the first weekend of August (Friday, Saturday, and Sunday), with five concerts spread over three days.